balicaf/screen2Lifx/README.md

 *original code from lifxscreen is https://github.com/frakman1/lifxscreen2*)

-With this version, LIFX is synced with iTune's BPMs (obtained thanks to Mixxx app)
+With this version, LIFX is synced with iTune's BPMs (obtained thanks to Mixxx app) Use the branch firstTodo to use it with two lifx bulbs!!!!
 Tested on a MacOs 10.13.4. and 10.11.6 Python version 2.7.14

 ##Prerequisites: